prsousa/UnreadTopics/README.md

 # Menu
 It is possible to add the canteen calendar to your personal Google Calendar account.
 To do so, use the link to the [normal menu](https://calendar.google.com/calendar/u/0?cid=Y2ZjMDI4OWQ3MzZkYjNhNTMwZDY2M2EyYTNlNzBkN2YyZGEzMTNlYWViZmE5ZTc2NzE4MzM4ZjA5YTYxNzVhZUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) or to the [vegan menu](https://calendar.google.com/calendar/u/0?cid=YzBkNTZjOTFiZjRjZGY5ZmM3MjMzZDA1NzEyNGVmZWVhZTU5OWU5MDVmMTM5N2NjODM5NDU2NmE5NzIxNmQyM0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)

+# Shortcuts

+The extension has some keyboard shortcuts that can be configured in the browser shortcuts settings page.
+The default shortcuts are:
+* `Alt+A` - Fetch and Open Unread Topics
+* `Alt+L` - Open forum

+If you want to change the shortcuts or they are not working, go to the browser shortcuts page (eg. [brave://extensions/shortcuts](brave://extensions/shortcuts)) and configure them as desired.

 <!--